vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 to fetch, download, build, and deploy `third-party` dependencies.
 This allows me to avoid having to use `git submodule` to manage my target's `third-party` dependencies, and it is one less step for the developer to remember to get started on a project.

-It took several iterations to get it to work after plenty of RTFM minutes, and trawling through *gn*'s newsgroup messages for answers.

-The first break through came from reading this thread about the difference between `action` and `exec_script`.
+> [!WARNING]
+> Do not blindly fetch dependencies from a central registry that is not
+> under your control as it introduces `supply-side-security` issues.
+In
+> production, I would most likely setup up my own registry which will
+> contain curated collection of dependencies that are reviewed before
+> adoption and on an ongoing basis.
+On balance a `git submodule` approach
+> has the same set of issues if not managed for security.

+The reason I had trouble in getting a seemingly trival task accomplished using *gn* was because I did not understand `action` and `template` in depth.
 I sort of could infer what roles `action` and `template` function blocks take.
 The former is used by the build tool during the build whereas the latter is used by *gn* itself while generating the build setup phase.
 I was trying to install dependencies using *conan* in a *action* block; since that action is not executed until build time, the subsequent step to retrieve `pkg-config` info from those dependencies would fail (since the *action* never ran).
+This became apparent after [reading this thread](^1) about the difference between `action` and `exec_script`.

 > [!TIP]
 > It might be obvious to those working with build systems but was not